nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in Events Management Service Implementation Guide
 ---

-{% include warning.html content="This **temporary** site is provided to assist with the development of the **Beta** Digital Child Health Events Specification and is being updated regularly.
-It is advised not to develop against these specifications until a formal announcement has been made.
-Note: The [current published Digital Child Health Events Specification](https://nhsconnect.github.io/Digital-Child-Health/Generated/Chapter.1.About/index.html) is the **Alpha** version published on the NHS Developers Network. " %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Digtal Child Health event messages.
+This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis, and remains subject to clinical review.
+Changes to this specification following the initial beta release will be documented here." %}

 ## Beta ##
 This Beta release includes implementation guidance to support the development of the Digital Child Health Event Messages, supporting the following: